 Blogging and everything is still new to me, but I already know it will stick.
 I also believe that veganism is the future.
 I have seen so many stunning things happen in the last couple of years.
 It is unstoppable for all the many reasons we know and I want to contribute to it.
 Consuming food and things is power!
 We make a statement by deciding what we spend our money on.
 I want to present options, help with these decisions, inspire people to veganize their life, and create an exchange with those who already did that or are transitioning, or maybe just interested.
 And I want to show that cooking vegan food is not that difficult, even more complex recipes, and you can watch me do it.

 I didn’t go vegan from one day to the next.
 It just happened over time, it was the only logical consequence of my personal development.
 I kicked more and more animal products out of my life until one day I reluctantly bought a normal latte, because I was travelling and I desperately needed a coffee and there was no way of getting plant milk anywhere, but after the first sip I thought, gross, I can’t drink this anymore.
 That was in 2010 and the last time I made an exception.

 I had a much harder time not buying leather anymore.
 Because the really beautiful boots?
-Almost always leather or my size is sold out.
-I can’t do anything about the first issue, except for designing my own boot collection, and if someone wants me to do that, please contact me, I have a lot of ideas.
-But the second issue I’m definitely working on.
-I’m on to the subject all the time, and will show you beautiful vegan fashion and cosmetic products I come across and where to find more of it.
+Almost always leather.
+I can’t do anything about that, except for designing my own boot collection, and if someone wants me to do that, please contact me, I have a lot of ideas.
+But what I can do is keep a close eye on the alternative options by ethical shoe brands and show you the beautiful vegan shoes, fashion and cosmetic products I come across and where to find more of it.

 Are you in?
 It would make me so happy if you’d subscribe to my newsletter or follow me on Instagram, Pinterest, Facebook or Twitter … whichever your favourite social media is, and now have a look around if you like: